 (1) Havana: Cuba as it is, with Fidel still alive, and the system working as it has done since the revolution.
 That is what I wanted to find on my three week trip to this intriguing island in the sun.
 Did I find it?
 My conclusion follows at the end of this story in five chapters.

-NEXT CHAPTER: (2) Pinar del Rio and the Viñales valley: A beautiful country, and an emerging private economy is found in this chapter two of my Cuba journey.
+NEXT CHAPTER: (2) Pinar del Rio and the Viñales valley: A beautiful country, and an emerging private economy.

 (3) From Cienfuegos to Trinidad: Chapter three is about lazy days on the beach, colonial mansions and a flat tire in the middle of nowhere.